mjki4hj3/ankify/README.md

-Python script to create anki flashcards from a txt file
+Python script to create anki flashcards from an excel file